Travel Hacking: Can You Really Travel the World for Free?

 And then it started to sink in that this is normal.

-Speaking of big obstacles and overcoming them, you run a website that is aimed at making travel accessible to everyone, regardless of income level.
-Tell us about that project.
+Your website is aimed at making travel accessible to everyone, regardless of income level.
+Tell us about that.

 Travel Is Free is a blog teaching people about travel hacking.
 My blog is particularly content heavy on how to use frequent flyer miles to do crazy routes and see tons of places.
 For instance, we did a trip (for 40,000 miles in all business class) from Guam to the Cooke Islands via New Zealand, Sydney, Singapore, and Tokyo.